Sprayer

 New technologies & spraying

-Although not yet fully developed in the field of spraying, new technologies are slowly appearing to facilitate treatment and/or traceability work.
-These are usually sensors/actuators linked to GPS.
+Although still underdeveloped in the field of spraying, new technologies are appearing timidly to facilitate the work of treatment and / or traceability.
+These are usually sensors/actuators coupled to a GPS.
 They can be used to modulate the dose on an intra-parcel scale and/or automatically cut off sections at the end of the row (which is particularly useful in the case of narrow vines where the rows are not all the same length).

-Finally, traceability tools (keyfield, etc.) have also appeared in an attempt to automate and simplify the recording of agricultural work and spraying in particular.
+Finally, traceability tools have also appeared to try and automate and simplify the recording of agricultural work and spraying in particular.

 Other tools have also been developed to provide easy access to past and/or forecast weather data (weather stations, spatial data, etc.).
 They are often combined with models or Decision Support Tools